sfepy/sfepy/doc/primer.rst

     refinement_level = 0
     filename_mesh = refine_mesh(filename_mesh, refinement_level)

-The above computation could also be done in the customized IPython shell:
+The above computation could also be done in the IPython shell:

 .. sourcecode:: ipython

+    In [23]: from sfepy.applications import solve_pde
+    In [24]: from sfepy.discrete import (Field, FieldVariable, Material, Integral, Integrals)
     In [25]: from sfepy.discrete.fem.geometry_element import geometry_data

     In [26]: gdata = geometry_data['2_3']